New, improved and expanded! Introducting...

-We hope to have Volume 2 ready for sale in late spring or early summer of 2017.
+We hope to have Volume 2 ready for sale in summer or early fall of 2017.
 If you would prefer to avoid the possibility of a wait between Volume 1 and Volume 2, you may wish to consider the first edition of Essentials (now discounted, on sale while supplies last).

 However, we still recommend starting the second edition now!
 Here are some scheduling options:

 - Start Volume 1 and plan to move slowly through the lessons; it is a lot of content, and can certainly fill more than a semester if needed.
 We are hearing that many people spend more than a week on each lesson.
 Scheduling tips on the LOE blog

 - If you are using the Essentials Reader and accompanying activities in the Essentials Reader Teacher's Guide, you may want to spend two weeks on each lesson.

 In Week 1, teach Days 1-4 of the lesson from Essentials, skipping most or all of the review activities.